fred-ldrs/nostr_npuppy.me_mainpage/README.md

 - Usernames must be unique and meet the address format guidelines.
 - Sensitive operations require user authentication.
 - Registration and login endpoints are rate-limited and protected against brute-force attacks.
+- **Account Recovery:** Initially, no password recovery mechanism will be implemented to maintain minimal data collection.
+Similar to my.nostr.com, users will be responsible for securely storing their passwords.
+This decision will be revisited in future phases if needed.

 ### Address Management